getredash/website/src/pages/kb/open-source/admin-guide/https-ssl-setup.md

 }
 ```

-## Using another proxy/load balancer infront of nginx
+## Using another proxy/load balancer in front of nginx

 If you setup includes another proxy/load balancer in front of Redash's nginx, you will need to add the following header to your nginx configuration to make sure it knows the correct protocol in use: